repos-lift/lift3-foundation4-template/README.md

 You must have [Compass][3] installed and available from the commandline.

-When first cloning this repository you need to also run `submodule-update.sh` to [fetch][6] Foundation and HTML5 Boilerplate submodules.
+When first cloning this repository you need to also run the included `submodule-install.sh` script to [fetch][6] Foundation and HTML5 Boilerplate submodules.

 [1]:    http://liftweb.net/